syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/editing/edit-types.md

 {% endif %}

-### Render multicolumn dropdownlist component while editing
+### Render multiple columns in DropDownList component while editing

-The Multicolumn dropdown component is rendered in the grid edit form using the cell edit template feature.
+Use the cell edit template feature of the Grid to render the DropDownList component in the Grid edit form.

-By default, the DropDownList component shows a single column value.
-Multiple columns can be rendered in this dropdown component using the [headerTemplate](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.DropDowns.DropDownList.html#Syncfusion_EJ2_DropDowns_DropDownList_HeaderTemplate) and [itemTemplate](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.DropDowns.DropDownList.html#Syncfusion_EJ2_DropDowns_DropDownList_ItemTemplate) properties of the DropDownList component.
+The DropDownList has been provided with several options to customize each list item, group title, selected value, header, and footer element.
+By default, list items can be rendered as a single column in the DropDownList component.
+Instead of this, multiple columns can be rendered.
+This can be achieved by using the [headerTemplate](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.DropDowns.DropDownList.html#Syncfusion_EJ2_DropDowns_DropDownList_HeaderTemplate) and [itemTemplate](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.DropDowns.DropDownList.html#Syncfusion_EJ2_DropDowns_DropDownList_ItemTemplate) properties of the DropDownList component.

-This can be demonstrated in the following sample.
+This is demonstrated in the following sample.

 {% if page.publishingplatform == "aspnet-core" %}